Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Bodak.md

     \ throw if the bodak isn't [[/5.
 Mechanics/Rules/Conditions.md#incapacitated|incapacitated]]\
     \ and can see the creature.
 If the saving throw fails by 5 or more, the creature\
     \ is reduced to 0 hit points unless it is immune to the [[/5.
 Mechanics/Rules/Conditions.md#frightened|frightened]]\
     \ condition.
-Otherwise, a creature takes dice: 3d10|avg (3d10) psychic damage\
+Otherwise, a creature takes dice:3d10|text(16) (3d10) psychic\
-    \ on a failed save.\n\nUnless surprised, a creature can avert its eyes to avoid\
+    \ damage on a failed save.\n\nUnless surprised, a creature can avert its eyes\
-    \ the saving throw at the start of its turn.
-If the creature does so, it has disadvantage\
+    \ to avoid the saving throw at the start of its turn.
+If the creature does so,\
-    \ on attack rolls against the bodak until the start of its next turn.
-If the creature\
+    \ it has disadvantage on attack rolls against the bodak until the start of its\
-    \ looks at the bodak in the meantime, that creature must immediately make the\
+    \ next turn.
+If the creature looks at the bodak in the meantime, that creature\
-    \ saving throw."
+    \ must immediately make the saving throw."
   "name": "Death Gaze"
 - "desc": "The bodak takes 5 radiant damage when it starts its turn in sunlight.
 While\
     \ in sunlight, it has disadvantage on attack rolls and ability checks."